peter-amerkhanian/birthday_reminders/README.md

 ## SMS Birthday Reminder
 This app uses Twilio to send the user a text the morning of a friend's birthday.
-This is meant to be used as a chron job.
+This is meant to be used as a chron job, running `send_texts_chronjob.py` onces daily at your desired time.

-Note that the following environmental variables must be set to run `send_texts.py` :
+The following environmental variables must be set to run `send_texts_chronjob.py` :
 - `TW_ACCOUNT` - Your twilio account id
 - `TW_KEY` - The key for your twilio account
 - `MY_PHONE` - the phone # that will receive the reminders
-- `TWILIO_PHONE` - your twilio phone #
+- `TWILIO_PHONE` - your twilio phone

 Please note that for testing purposes, there is an additional environmental variable, `JOHN_PHONE`, which can